IRP-TU-BS/python-goal-babbling/README.md

 See

 * Rolf et al., 2010: "Goal Babbling Permits Direct Learning of Inverse Kinematics" (*IEEE Transactions on Autonomous Mental Deployment*)
-* Rolf et al., 2011: "Online Goal Babbling for rapid bootstrapping of inverse models in high dimensions" (*IEEE Interational Conference on Development and Learning*)
+* Rolf et al., 2011: "Online Goal Babbling for rapid bootstrapping of inverse models in high dimensions" (*IEEE International Conference on Development and Learning*)

 for publications on Goal Babbling.